flowjs/fusty-flow.js/README.md

 ## NotResumable

-This library has same methods and properties as Resumable except it handles not resumable uploads.
+This library has same methods and properties as `Resumable` except it handles not resumable uploads.

 ## NotResumableFile

-Files are instance of `NotResumableFile`.
-It has same methods and properties as ResumableFile.
+File is instance of `NotResumableFile`.
+It has same methods and properties as `ResumableFile`.

 Differences in properties:
  * size - undefined